Generalizing Scaling Laws for Dense and Sparse Large Language Models: Scaling Laws for LLMs

 Traditional transformer models are dense in nature.
-Kaplan et al.~\cite{kaplan2020scaling} studied the behavior of LLMs with a series of experiments and different hyperparameters: model size, model shape, total compute, data volume, and batch size.
-The authors observed that performance or model loss during pretraining follows a power law relationship with the total number of parameters, the total number of training tokens, and the total compute budget.
-They established that model loss depends strongly on scale, which consists of the number of model parameters $N$, the dataset size (number of tokens) $D$, and the amount of compute $C$ used for training.
+Kaplan et al.~\cite{kaplan2020scaling} studied the behavior of dense LLMs with a series of experiments by monitoring different hyperparameters: model size, model shape, total compute, data volume, and batch size during pretraining.
+The authors established that model loss depends strongly on scale, which consists of the number of model parameters $N$, the dataset size (number of tokens) $D$, and the amount of compute $C$ used for training.
 It also depends mildly on other architectural hyperparameters such as model shape: depth and width.
 For dense models, the compute $C$ (training FLOPs) required to train a transformer model with $N$ parameters and $D$ tokens is $C=6ND$ \cite{kaplan2020scaling} because approximately 6 floating point operations are needed for every parameter in the model and every training sample.
-They suggested that if compute is increased by $10$ times, then model size should be increased by $5.5$ times and dataset size by $1.8$ times to avoid overfitting.
-They represented training loss as a function of number of parameters and data size and proposed the following empirical scaling law:
+The authors also suggested that if compute is increased by $10$ times, then model size should be increased by $5.5$ times and dataset size by $1.8$ times to avoid overfitting.
+They represented training loss as a function of number of parameters and data size and proposed the empirical scaling law:

 The best-fitted values for the coefficients and exponents in Equation \ref{kaplan} are listed in Table \ref{tab:kaplan_tab}.